wkeese/requirejs-dplugins/docs/icon.md

 ], function(){...})
 ```

-This will fetch `icon1.svg` and `icon2.svg` and add two symbols to the sprite.
+This will fetch `icon1.svg` and `icon2.svg` and add two symbols to the DOM.
 ```svg
 <svg>
 	...